-- f) SCADA and Shut-In: - NFG must continuously monitor the special permit segment with a SCADA system.
-Remote controlled valves must be installed within the vicinity of Mile Post 0 and Mile Post 1.2. - ii) If communication is lost for more than three (3) hours, NFG must have personnel onsite to continue operations and monitoring of the special permit segment. - iii) NFG must document SCADA operating procedures and Control Room Management Procedures (49 CFR 192.631), within the O&M Procedures for the special permit segment.
+f) SCADA and Shut-In:

+- NFG must continuously monitor the special permit segment with a SCADA system.
+Remote controlled valves must be installed within the vicinity of Milepost 12.58. - (1) Attachment 2 FM120 Pipeline Overall Map, NFG has an existing remote control valve (RCV) installed at Mile Post 1.2 of special permit segment described in Docket# PHMSA-2017-0090 and must install an additional RCV at Mile Post 12.58 which will protect approximately 17.1 miles of Class 1 location and all of the special permit segment. - ii) If communication is lost for over three (3) hours, NFG must have personnel onsite to continue operations and monitoring of the special permit segment. - iii) NFG must document SCADA operating procedures and Control Room Management Procedures (49 CFR 192.631), within the O&M Procedures for the special permit segment.